Noel Gallo

 Noel Gallo represents District 5 on the Oakland City Council, a position he has held since 2013.
 Gallo is chair of the public safety committee, where he has advocated for youth curfews and the creation of a Public Safety Oversight Commission.
+In 2021, Gallo voted to redirect $17.4 million of a $27 million budget increase from the Oakland Police Department to the Department of Violence Prevention.

 In 1992 he was the first Hispanic elected to the Oakland School Board on which he also served as President.

 Gallo grew up in the Fruitvale district, which he now represents.